liorg2007/Trivia/README.md

 ## Prerequisites
 ### Server
 - Visual Studio (2019 or later) with C++ development tools
-- Boost libraries (for threading and networking)
+- sqlite3.c/h in the Trivia/Lib directory

 ### Client
 - Visual Studio (2019 or later) with .NET desktop development tools